abdelmaoulagr/custom-onboarding-flow/README.md

 ## API Endpoints

 - **PUST /api/users/register**: Registers a new user with email and password.
-- **PUST /api/users/addInfos**: Adds personal information ( address, about me, birthdate) for a user.
+- **PUT /api/users/addInfos**: Adds personal information ( address, about me, birthdate) for a user.
 - **GET /api/users/allUsers**: Fetches all users data.
 - **GET /api/adminConfig**: Fetches the admin configuration for steps 2 and 3.
 - **PUT /api/adminConfig**: Updates the admin configuration.